BlockByBlock/CorrectBase/README.md

 ### Design Notes

-- Change from Python to CPP11/14
-- Consider Middleware for transportation (DDS?
-ROS2?
-ROS?)
-- Use of open source RTKLIB library to accept packages from base station and rover unit
+- [x] Use of open source RTKLIB library to accept packages from base station and rover unit    :x: To port over to PX4 GPSdriver
-  - 6 Aug - Using RTKexplorer's RTKLIB which is updated for use with cheaper RTK units
+  - [x] 6 Aug - Using RTKexplorer's RTKLIB which is updated for use with cheaper RTK units
-  - The version of RTKexplorer's RTKLIB used is b29d (7 Aug 2018)
+  - [x] The version of RTKexplorer's RTKLIB used is b29d (7 Aug 2018)

+❌ To port over to PX4 - GPSdriver

-- Use of serial library (LibSerial) to read packages from base station and rover unit's serial port
+- [x] Use of serial library (LibSerial) to read packages from base station and rover unit's serial port

-- RTKLIB over TCP/IP
+- [ ] RTCM over TCP/IP

   - Reduce dependency on built-in radio transmission

-  - Development architecture
-    - Laptop runs RTKLIB and sends correction over router
+  - Laptop runs CorrectBase and sends correction over TCP/IP

-    - Laptop is connected to C94-M8P through a serial port
+  - Laptop is connected to M8P through a serial port

-- RTKLIB over NTRIP (Networked Transport of RTCM over Internet Protocol)
+- [ ] NTRIP (Networked Transport of RTCM over Internet Protocol)

-  - Online stream of correction message
-- Consider the use of ubx files in [PX4 - GPS Driver](https://github.com/PX4/GpsDrivers)
+- [ ] Consider the use of ubx files in [PX4 - GPS Driver](https://github.com/PX4/GpsDrivers)